-- The Home Ed Socialisation Question…. – The number one question you’ll be asked about home education is about socialisation.
-How will your child be ‘socialised’?
-I’ve learned not to take offence from it, as certainly it’s not like our children are being raised by a pack of wild dogs!
+- The Home Ed Socialization Question…. – The number one question you’ll be asked about home education is about socialization.
+How will your child be ‘socialized’?
+I’ve learned not to take offence from it as certainly it’s not like our children are being raised by a pack of wild dogs!

 - Why Homeschool Dads Rock! – There are many reasons why every father is fabulous, but homeschool dads rock for some unique reasons; here are just a few of them provided by us homeschooling moms.

 - The Importance of Homeschool Electives: Let Student Choose! – Choosing homeschool electives are one of the most wonderful things about homes education!
 Freedom to tailor lessons; the sky’s the limit!